bernd/statsd-kairosdb-backend/README.md

 ## CAVEAT

-This has not been used in production yet!
-Please be careful!
+This has not been used in production and I'm not sure if I understand KairosDB correctly yet.
+So please be careful!

 ## Installation